JohnEBoyBaby/i.Q/README.md

 #i.Q

 "41" ... https://www.youtube.com/watch?v=oIQuQqhnLHw ...
 I WILL GO IN THIS WAY ...
 AND I WILL FIND MY OWN WAY OUT ...
 I WANTED TO STAY ...
+I WANTED TO PLAY ...
 I WANTED TO LOVE YOU ..!
+I AM COMING AND "WALTZING" BACK ...
+I WOULD NOT PASS THIS BY ..!
+AND I WOULD NOT TAKE MORE THAN I NEED ...
+I WILL BRING YOU WATER ..!
+WHY WON'T YOU EVER BE GLAD ..?

 SUSULONG TAYO ..! https://www.youtube.com/watch?v=9e0M2ldrP5g ...
 LET'S GO ..!